 - tough meats

 It’s also important to know that surgery carries risks.
 Side effects can include:

 - nutritional deficiencies

-Since the stomach is smaller after surgery, nausea and vomiting can occur if you eat or drink more than a small amount.
+Since your stomach is smaller after surgery, you may also experience nausea and vomiting if you eat or drink more than a small amount in one sitting.
 Eating or drinking too quickly may cause dumping syndrome.
-This occurs when food and liquid enter your small intestine rapidly and in larger amounts than normal.
-It causes:
+Food and liquid enter your small intestine rapidly, in larger amounts than normal, and may cause the following symptoms:

-With proper care and attention to diet and exercise, weight-loss surgery patients can expect to lose 50 to 60 percent of excess weight within two years.
+With proper care and attention to your diet and exercise, you can expect to lose 50 to 60 percent of excess weight within two years of weight loss surgery.

 Your doctor will probably encourage you to try other options before considering weight loss drugs, supplements, or surgery.
 A reduced-calorie diet paired with increased physical exercise is the safest way for most people to lose weight.